 Return this form, together with your two-page statement concerning your goals in entering the program, to:

-Prof. William H. Race, Director
+Prof. Robert Babcock, Director

 Post-Baccalaureate Program

 Department of Classics, CB 3145

 University of North Carolina

 Chapel Hill, NC 27599

 Please have your recommenders send their letters directly to the director, and have your college transcripts sent to him as well.
 If you take the GRE exams, please either have them send a copy of your scores to the Department of Classics, or yourself send a photocopy of the report of the scores along with this application.